As Christians, we know that we should be reading God’s Word daily, but even as adults, we struggle with this. Anyone else?? I know I do sometimes!

 How often do we hear a song on the radio and immediately start singing the lyrics?
 What if we could do that with the Bible too??
 And teach our kids as well!

-You can also check out these super UPBEAT Easter songs for kids!
+You can also check out these fun kids’ worship songs with videos!